Naveen11695/bhukkd/README.md

 > A spicy hot place to find food that lets you book a table in nearby restaurants.

 ## Application detail
-This application is developed on **flutter v1.12.13+hotfix.5** for android and ios platform.
+This application is developed on **flutter v1.12.13+hotfix.5** for the android and ios platforms.
 You can get details about all the restaurants near your location.
-Moreover this application is modeled for booking the tables in the restaurants.
+Moreover, this application is modeled for booking the tables in the restaurants.

 ## Database
 Firebase cloud-storage is used as the database. and the data is originally from Zomato API.